 A year in the works, costing $840,000, the box-office take was only $1,100,000, ranking 30th for the year.
 Booed when its name came up during the Oscar ceremonies, it did seize the trophy for Screenplay.
-It was nominated for Best Picture, Director, Actor (Welles), Cinematography, Sound, Film Editing, Art Direction and Music Score.
+Nominated for Best Picture, Director, Actor (Welles), Cinematography, Sound, Film Editing, Art Direction and Music Score.
 It should have taken them all home.**

 Also in the cast: Dorothy Comingore, Ruth Warrick, Erskine Sanford, William Alland, Paul Stewart, George Coulouris, Fortunio Bonanova.
 Bit player Alan Ladd has three lines.
 Among the throng: Philip Van Zandt, Arthur O’Connell and, playing a piano, 21-year-old Nat King Cole.